eslutsky/ost-podman/README.md

 [0] https://github.com/oVirt/ovirt-system-tests.git

 ## building the container
-- clone the ost code `git clone https://github.com/oVirt/ovirt-system-tests.git`
+- clone the ost code `git clone -b ignore_selinux_firewall https://github.com/eslutsky/ovirt-system-tests.git` [0]
 - chown to the image `chown -R 1000:1000 ovirt-system-tests`
-- build the container `podman build . -t ost-podman`
+- build the container `podman build . -t ost-podman` [0] - this is a patched version for running in container

 ## running ost inside the container
 - run the  pre-build container as privileged (root)